scharlau/rails-travelagent/README.md

 The goal of this practical is to move beyond simple apps to one, which brings a variety of aspects referenced tables and objects together so that the participants experience the breadth and variety available in Rails applications.

+This app user the faker gem to generate random data to populate the tables.
+Sometimes the gem changes, which brakes this process.
+Check the generators at https://github.com/faker-ruby/faker if this happens when you run the lib/ships.rake file to generate your ships, cruises, and customers.

+### Versions As Branches

 Version 1 was created quickly and without much consideration to the order of what should be done.
 This worked as a proof of concept.

 Version 2 was created with more thought about the order in which concepts in Rails were introduced, and how the application was developed.
 We'll see how this works with students.